stuomas/gore/README.md

 ```

 ## Notes
-As of now, `gore` does not like to be bothered about passwords, so you need to have key-based authentication set up to your remote machine!
+As of now, `gore` does not prefer to be bothered about passwords, so you should have key-based authentication set up to your remote machine!